Introduction

 Educational and Academic field occupations in General and Higher Education Institutions.

-The Master of Cyber Security program contains 12 subjects, each of which is three credit hours, spread over six semesters.
+The Master of Cyber Security program contains 12 subjects, each of which is three credit hours, spread over 4 semesters.

 The program is offered in English only.